angelprzz/websockets-chat-app/README.md

 # WebSockets Chat App

+✨**You can check the app in production at https://angel-chat-app.herokuapp.com/**

 This chat demo app has been built using **Socket.io**, **Express** on the backend and vanilla **JavaScript** on the frontend.

 Inside the app you will be able to: